john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

 Notice here that we made several `.execute()` statements before doing the `.commit()`.

-#### Updating Tables (UPDATE)
+### Updating Tables (UPDATE)

-For this exercise, let's create another table that lists the status of all of our agents:
+For this exercise, let's create another table that lists the status of all of our agents (see the diagram above):

     cursor.execute('''
     CREATE TABLE status(agentID INTEGER PRIMARY KEY, status TEXT)